nethesis/dante/ciacco/README.md

 - `minerId`: miner identifier
 - `title`: a i18n string representing a description of the information associated to the label
 - `value`: a value in string format
-- `tags`: list of keywords related to the information displayed by the widget
-- `position`: integer number that defines the position of the widget on the dashboard.
-Small numbers are displayed top-left.
 - `snapshot`:  can be `true` or `false`.
 If set to `true`, values will not be aggregated over a span of time.
 It's fixed to `true` for the `label` type

 #### Example